x27/CFT/README.md

    - Debug logs can be found on the scanner SD Card in the /BCDx36HP/debug/ directory.

 [More about Debug Logs](DEBUG.md)

+### Virus/Trojan false warning

+Some Windows users are triggered by the built-in antivirus when working with the file "alice.cft".
+This warning is false, which you can verify by checking this file with [VirusTotal](https://www.virustotal.com/gui/home/upload), an online service that combines a huge number of antivirus checks.

 ### Demo Limitations